Hilda Rue Wilkinson Brown: Personal life

 Hilda Rue Wilkinson Brown was born in Washington D.C in 1894.
 Brown is the only one of five grandchildren to have remained in Washington, D.C., where her great-grandmother first moved after being freed from slavery in 1835.

 In 1929 she married a physician named Schley Brown, and in 1937 the two purchased a brownstone on 237 Rhode Island Avenue in LeDroit Park.
 This neighborhood would become the subject of many of Brown's paintings.
 Because of its proximity to local schools, LeDroit Park attracted black educators and scholars, fostering a community of intellectuals.
 One such community member was the renowned African American writer Langston Hughes, who lived in LeDroit Park in the 1920s.
 Although he left before Brown moved to the neighborhood, she was acquainted with his family.

 Brown spent summers at her second home in Oak Bluffs, Martha's Vineyard until 1980.
 At the time, Oak Bluffs was a popular vacation destination among upper and middle class African Americans, making Brown a part of both this local community and the one in LeDroit Park.

 In her spare time she enjoyed gardening and making pottery and clay sculptures.
 According to her niece, Brown had learned how to sculpt and make pottery when she attended Columbia University, and would gift these objects to friends or use them herself to decorate her home.
 A sociable woman, Brown was also a member of the Coo Coos, a local chapter of the social organization The Girl Friends, a social club for African American women.

 Hilda Wilkinson Brown and Schley Brown did not have children of their own, but they were very close to Hilda's maternal niece, artist Lilian Thomas Burwell.
 Schley Brown was named Burwell's godfather when he and Hilda married.
 Burwell attended Pratt Institute, a university in Brooklyn, New York, on a scholarship.
 Hilda and Schley Brown financially supported Burwell's education by paying the portion of her tuition that was not covered by the scholarship, and by purchasing her art supplies.

 Burwell's parents had concerns about how she could achieve financial stability in the unpredictable art world, but Brown persuaded them to allow Burwell to continue her passion by suggesting she teach art.
 Lilian Thomas Burwell guest curated Hilda Wilkinson Brown's posthumous retrospective at the Howard University Gallery in 1983.
 Burwell has reflected on her aunt's life and career in articles for Washington History and The International Review of African American Art.

-At the end of her life Brown became legally blind, leaving her bedridden until the time of her passing.
+At the end of her life Brown became legally blind, leaving her bedridden until the time of her death.
 She died of congestive heart failure in 1981 at the age of 86 in her home in Washington, D.C.